 Same goes for the Steelers, Seahawks and Packers.
 Each roster boasted more players who knew what it takes to win this time of year.
 Their counterparts didn't and won't be featured in my next round of postseason power rankings because of it.

 8. Houston Texans

 It's a good title for Houston's on-again, off-again QB1 to own.
 When he hits his open receivers across the middle at a respectable rate and avoids the ridiculous turnover, his offense looks dangerous.
 It looks even scarier when No. 17 heats up and drops balls into DeAndre Hopkins' breadbasket.
 Talent was never the concern with Brock, just consistency.

 The same cannot be said for his defensive teammates, who are both talented and dangerously consistent.
-Jadeveon Clowney led a mad defensive march that made Oakland’s once-explosive offense look like amateur hour.
-And where was the Raiders’ dangerous receiving duo?
+Jadeveon Clowney led a mad defensive march that made Oakland's once-explosive offense look like amateur hour.
+And where was the Raiders' dangerous receiving duo?
 A.J.
-Bouye and the Texans’ back seven took care of them.
+Bouye and the Texans' back seven took care of it.

-Looking forward: This isn’t the same Texans team that got whipped in New England in Week 3.
-It's a team committed to volume in the running game (Lamar Miller had 31 carries Saturday) and a better run-defending team.
+Looking forward: This isn't the same Texans team that got whipped in New England in Week 3.
+It's a team committed to volume in the running game (Lamar Miller had 31 carries Saturday) and a better run-defending group.
 But New England is New England.

 7. Seattle Seahawks

 The playoffs are just a line of one-game scenarios, strung together by increasing pressure.